 The Plan identifies four pillars critical for a balanced, sustainable future:

 Sedona’s Four Sustainability Pillars

-Each pillar is assigned broad objectives with specific tactics and performance metrics.
-The Plan holds Sedonans themselves accountable for implementation, identifying which community groups will work together to accomplish each tactic and setting out a timeframe for each.
+Each pillar has been assigned broad objectives with specific tactics and performance metrics.
+The Plan holds Sedonans themselves accountable for implementation, having identified which community groups will work together to accomplish each tactic and having set out a timeframe for each.

-On July 23rd 2019, at the gala celebrating statewide excellence at the 2019 Governor’s Conference on Tourism in Tucson, the Sedona Sustainable Tourism Plan and the Chamber were honored for the first time with the Governor’s Award for Outstanding Arizona Cultural and Historic Preservation.
+On July 23, at the 2019 Governor’s Conference on Tourism in Tucson, the Sedona Sustainable Tourism Plan and the SCC&TB were honored for the first time with the Governor’s Award for Outstanding Arizona Cultural and Historic Preservation.
 The award recognizes the year’s “most significant contribution to the cultural and historic preservation of the natural, cultural or aesthetic legacy of Arizona that inspires visitation to the state.”
 That is precisely what we did in creating a plan balancing our one-of-a-kind environment and quality of life with respect for our economy and an understanding that travelers are here for a special experience.

 Additional sustainability information can be found in this blog on SedonaChamber.com